Pavithra-Veeramani/restaurant/README.md

     <ul>
       <li><strong>Font</strong></li>
       <ol type="a">
-      <li>The font used are Akaya Telivigala as the primary font and open sans as the secondary font.</li>
+      <li>The font used are Playfair display as the primary font and Source sans pro as the secondary font.</li>
       </ol>
     </ul>
     <hr>